 Should you change your mind to dine out a particular night, the boat is stocked or might top up, and the cook can always whip up something delicious for everyone in any case.
 If you figure that you won’t be dining on land, do try and let the cook know beforehand since his/her preparations are based on how many will be eating that evening.
 Doing this will also add to the cost on top of the half board price you have already paid for.
 Also one more important note about dining; make sure to find out if you have chosen a place at a private marina – or there can be extra costs (not cheap) to pay.
 Sometimes though, restaurants do not charge private marinas fees if you are dining in their restaurant in the marina in Turkey.

-NOTE: Greek island harbour fees and customs fees are ALWAYS extra and payable in cash only against the receipts the captain gives you during or at the end of your gulet charter trip.
+NOTE: Greek island harbor fees and customs fees are ALWAYS extra and payable in cash only against the receipts the captain gives you during or at the end of your gulet charter trip.

 Dining on gulets is a customized experience.
 Seated at a large wooden varnished table, with Aegean and Mediterranean delights is a beautiful social feast with your guests.
 This experience is as creative as the crew makes it as well.
 For instance, dining off the boat, on the beach, with table and chairs set up the by the crew, is a wonderful change of scenery!
 If your crew doesn’t think of it, you might like to request it – if possible.
 It’s a great way to give children that extra space to play on the beach, while the adults enjoy their blue cruise dinner! ?